Italy, the best of both worlds © PhotoLab XL

 Italy, the historical centre of the Roman Empire, boasts more cultural sights and attractions than you could ever hope to see in a single visit.
 In fact, Italy lays claim to more UNESCO World Heritage Sites (54 in total) than any other country in the world.
 Many of these awe-inspiring attractions - often rather casually located amid the hustle and bustle of modern city-life - are essential to an understanding of contemporary western civilisation.
-From the Leaning Tower of Pisa, to the intricate Gothic architecture of Cathedral Square, to the almost obscene wealth of artwork housed in the galleries of Tuscany, a holiday in Italy is nothing short of spectacular.
+From the Leaning Tower of Pisa and the intricate Gothic architecture of Cathedral Square to the almost obscene wealth of artwork housed in the galleries of Tuscany, a holiday in Italy is nothing short of spectacular.

-Of course, Italy's culture does not only belong in the past - the country remains on the cutting-edge of haute couture.
+Of course, Italy's culture does not only belong in the past, with the country remaining on the cutting-edge of haute couture.
 Watching the famously stylish locals clip along cobblestoned streets in six-inch stiletto heels is almost a tourist attraction in itself.
 Shopaholics will feel as though they've found paradise, browsing the boutique stores of Milan's Fashion Quadrilatero; while gastronomes should prepare themselves for a holiday punctuated by unforgettable meals.
-The world-famous Italian cuisine is, naturally, even more delicious when prepared in its homeland.
-Visitors to Italy can look forward to trying interesting regional variations of their favourite pizza and pasta dishes.
+The world-famous cuisine is naturally even more delicious when prepared in its homeland, with visitors to Italy able to look forward to interesting regional variations of their favourite pizza and pasta dishes.

 Whether enjoying a holiday in Venice, where the songs of gondoliers are carried on the evening breeze, relaxing on the staggering Amalfi coastline, or exploring Verona, sipping an espresso in a crowded piazza while the sun sinks behind a skyline of Gothic spires, Italy will be an experience visitors won't soon forget.

 Best time to visit Italy